eugenesvk/sublime-KDL/ReadMe.md

 ## Known issues

 - Only works in Sublime Text 4 since build __4075__ (10 July 2020) since it's using [version 2](https://www.sublimetext.com/docs/syntax.html) of the syntax
+- KDL v2 `"""`multiline string`"""` dedent feature isn't supported, think it's impossible with the ST's syntax engine to use a later match of `spaces before the last """` in all earlier indentation matches

 ## Credits